cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 ## Opportunities

-- It is a privilage to complete thesis work in a research lab
+- It is a privilege to complete thesis work in a research lab (particularly Royal Hacking Lab)
-- Some students are offered to have a seats in our laboratory during the study
+- Some students are offered to have seats in our laboratory during the study
-  - Selected is based on various criteria (full-time study or publication desire)
+  - Selection is based on various criteria (full-time study or publication desire)
 - Working in the lab provides a significant environment
   - A unique mentoring service (e.g., weekly meetings)
   - Being a part of a team containing selected students